WPBeginner

 add_action('admin_bar_menu', 'custom_toolbar_link', 999);

-We showed you how to add a custom link to the toolbar, but what if you wanted to add multiple links and create a custom menu with handful shortcuts of your own?
 To do that you can group multiple shortcuts under one parent item.
-The child nodes under the parent link will appear when a user takes the mouse on the parent link.
-Here is an example of how to add a group of custom links in WordPress toolbar.
+The child nodes under the parent link will appear when a user hovers their mouse on the parent link.

 /*